OpenEvalProject/evals/manuscripts/elife-101350/v3/manuscript.md

 In addition, absence of both TNFRs together resulted in an attenuated severity of splenomegaly (Figure 2J).
 The functional loss of TNFR1 or TNFR2 alone had no impact on the manifestation of splenomegaly in STING ki mice.
 We observed a decrease in splenic CD4+ T cell numbers in STING ki mice lacking TNFR2 (Figure 2K).
 Numbers of splenic CD4+ and CD8+ T cells were similar in STING ki;Tnfr1-/- and STING ki;Tnfr1/2-/- mice (Figure 2K and L).
 Furthermore, the spleens contained significantly fewer myeloid cells (monocytes and neutrophils) in STING ki;Tnfr1/2-/- mice compared to STING ki;BL6 mice (Figure 2M and N).
 Taken together, constitutive activation of STING in STING ki mice severely affected SP CD4+ and SP CD8+ T cells in the thymus.
 The content of CD8+ T cells in spleens of STING ki mice was independent of TNFR signaling.
 However, the numbers of CD4+ T cells in STING ki;Tnfr2-/- mice were dependent on TNFR2 signaling and the presence of myeloid cells in the spleen of STING ki mice depended on combined signaling of TNFR1 and TNFR2.

-## Lack of TNFRs does not restore the formation of lymph nodes in STING ki mice
+### Lack of TNFRs does not restore the formation of lymph nodes in STING ki mice

 Constitutive activation of STING N153S in mice led to blockade of lymph node development (Bennion et al., 2020).
 After dye injection, we detected stained popliteal and iliac lymph nodes only in STING WT mice, not in STING ki mice.
 Deletion of TNFR1 or/and TNFR2 had no influence on lymph node development in STING ki mice (Figure 2—figure supplement 2A and B).

-## Neuroinflammation and neurodegeneration in dependency of TNFR1/2 signaling
+### Neuroinflammation and neurodegeneration in dependency of TNFR1/2 signaling

 The extent of inflammation in mouse brain resulting from constitutive activation of STING N153S was reported by quantifying the density of Iba1-positive microglia (Figure 3A).
 Consistent with our previous findings (Szego et al., 2022), the density of Iba1-positive microglia in the substantia nigra was higher in STING ki;BL6 mice than in STING WT mice (Figure 3B).
 TNFR deficiency did not affect neuroinflammation because there was no significant difference between the density of Iba1-positive microglia between STING ki;BL6 mice and STING ki;Tnfr1/2-/- mice (Figure 3B).
 This suggests that the TNF pathway is not required for STING-induced microglia activation in the substantia nigra.

 ![Figure 3.](https://cdn.elifesciences.org/articles/101350/elife-101350-fig3-v3.jpg)

-**Figure 3.:** substantia nigra of STING ki mice.(A) Representative images of TH-positive dopaminergic neurons, Iba1-positive microglia, and GFAP-positive astrocytes in the substantia nigra pars compacta (SNc, encircled area) of indicated genotypes.
+**Figure 3.:** (A) Representative images of TH-positive dopaminergic neurons, Iba1-positive microglia, and GFAP-positive astrocytes in the substantia nigra pars compacta (SNc, encircled area) of indicated genotypes.
 Scale bar represents 200 µm.
 (B–D) Number of Iba1-positive (B), GFAP-positive (C), TH-positive (D) cells in the SNc of the indicated genotypes expressed relative to the number of TH-positive neurons in the SNc of the corresponding mouse line without STING ki.
 Markers represent individual mice.
 Bars represent mean of all n=5–6 per group pooled from two independent preparations.
 Analysis by Mann-Whitney test. *p<0.05.

 In addition, we measured the extent of STING-induced astrogliosis by quantifying the density of GFAP-positive cells (Figure 3A).
 Consistent with our previous findings, the density of GFAP-positive astroglia was higher in STING ki than in STING WT mice (Figure 3C).
 Yet, as for microglia, there was no significant difference between the density of GFAP-positive astroglia between STING ki;BL6 mice and STING ki;Tnfr1/2-/- mice (Figure 3C), suggesting that the TNF pathway is not required for STING-induced astrogliosis in the substantia nigra.